Studying Abroad

 You should know that if you enlist in the army, your studies will likely be cut short as a result, because you will need to devote yourself to the army full-time.
 However, if you have been in the army for two years, you can then apply for US citizenship, if that appeals to you.

 You can do an internship if you wish, since on the F1 Visa you are traditionally restricted to 20 hours-a-week.
-Your internship will need to be unpaid, this is a requirement for the F1 visa for everyone.
+Your internship will need to be unpaid to meet the F1 Visa requirements.

-However, you can still do two other kinds of internships, which may be a smidge more appealing (which we've mentioned above, but will go into more detail here), such as:
+However, you can still do two other kinds of internships, which may be a smidge more appealing such as:

-• Curricular Practical Training (CPT) Internships: This has to be related to your degree and you must recieve some sort of credit for the internship as well.
-You must have completed your first year at university and then apply for authorisation on your visa and you have to recieve an updated I-20 US F1 visa application form beforehand.
+• Curricular Practical Training (CPT) Internships: This has to be related to your degree and you must receive some sort of credit for the internship as well.
+You must have completed your first year at university and then apply for authorisation on your visa and you have to receive an updated I-20 US F1 visa application form beforehand.

 • Optional Practical Training (OPT) Internships: These don't have to be related to your area of study necessarily and can be taken on while still at school or after your graduation.
-The OPT must be approved by the US Citizenship and Immigration Services, you can stufy these for up to 12 months full-time, although you can get a longer extension in various fields, for instance, STEM fields allow you to take a 17-month extension.
+The Citizenship and Immigration Services must approve the OPT, you can study these for up to 12 months full-time, although you can get a longer extension in various fields, for instance, STEM fields allow you to take a 17-month extension.

 Can I change my F1 visa status?

-An honest man has nothing to fear and the same is said with your visa application, as long as you have done all of the necessary research and have declared everything required of you (make sure you have researched your F1 visa requirements beforehand), you should be fine, for any issues regarding the US F1 Visa, speak to the CAB or to the American Consulate, the American Embassy or your own embassy or consulate for advice, they’ll be glad to help, good luck!
+An honest man has nothing to fear and the same is said with your visa application.
+As long as you’ve done all the necessary research and have declared everything required of you , you should be good to go!
+For any issues regarding the US F1 Visa, speak to the CAB or to the American Consulate, the American Embassy or your own embassy or consulate for advice, they’ll be happy to help.

 undergraduate Uni's